francielizanon/agios/README.md

 To initialize the library, the application has to call agios_init, passing as arguments two callback functions that will be used by the library when it is time to process requests.
 The first callback function will receive as argument a single request to be processed, and the second a list of requests at once.
 The second callback is optional, and NULL might be passed instead.
 The list of requests passed to the second callback are always contiguous requests of the same type for the same file.
 If the second callback is not provided, the library will sequentially call the simple callback multiple times, one for each request.

+The first callback is actually also optional, and NULL may be passed.
+However, in that case proper callbacks have to be given when adding requests.

 In addition to the two callbacks, a path to a configuration file may be provided (if not, AGIOS will try to read from the default /etc/agios.conf).
 See agios.conf in the repository for an example of configuration file and explanation of all parameters.

 Finally, the last argument to agios_init is the number of existing queue ids that may be passed to agios_add_request.
 Two scheduling algorithms provided by AGIOS (SW and TWINS) use these queue ids to represent either the application that issued the request or the data server that holds the data being accessed.
 Hence this parameter is only relevant when using one of these algorithms (or a dynamic algorithm that may sometimes choose to use one of them).
 In other cases, 0 is to be provided to agios_init.
 If max_queue_id is passed to agios_init, then the queue ids provided to agios_add_request **must** be between 0 and [max_queue_id]-1, otherwise the library will crash (specially in the case of TWINS, SW is somewhat more robust).